beyarkay/masters-thesis/src/03_lit_review.md

 gesture which would control the device.

-The development of the MyoWare Armband resulted in several papers\footnote{\citealt{vasconezHandGestureRecognition2022, collialfaroUserIndependentHandGesture2022, zhangRealTimeSurfaceEMG2019}} using the device for EMG measurements and gesture recognition, as did the Delsys Myomonitor IV\footnote{\citealt{zhangHandGestureRecognition2009, kimBichannelSensorFusion2008}}.
+The development of the MyoWare Armband resulted in several papers \citep{vasconezHandGestureRecognition2022, collialfaroUserIndependentHandGesture2022, zhangRealTimeSurfaceEMG2019} using the device for EMG measurements and gesture recognition, as did the Delsys Myomonitor IV \citep{zhangHandGestureRecognition2009, kimBichannelSensorFusion2008}.
 Notably,
 \cite{moinWearableBiosensingSystem2020} developed a custom sheet of very densely clustered EMG sensors which wrapped around the forearm of the user and could infer simple gestures, significantly surpassing the resolution of